chinh1809z/Job-Level-Classification/README.md

 ---

-## 3. Model Comparison
+### 3. Model Comparison

-Three different Machine Learning algorithms were compared using the same dataset split and preprocessing pipeline:
+Three Machine Learning algorithms were compared using the same dataset split and preprocessing pipeline:

 - Logistic Regression
 - LinearSVC
 - Random Forest

-Because the dataset is highly imbalanced, **Macro F1-score** was used as the primary evaluation metric.
+Because the dataset is highly imbalanced, **Macro F1-score** was selected as the primary metric.

 ### Results